mbenetti/CML-test/README.md

 ![image](./img/cd-ci2.jpg)

-Test project of a Github actions applied to a Data Science project
+Test project of Github actions applied to a Data Science project